SAP-samples/btp-cap-genai-rag/docs/tutorial/2-setup/3-SAPHANACloud.md

 ## Share/Map an existing SAP HANA Cloud Instance

-Switch to the SAP BTP Subaccount hosting your SAP HANA Cloud instance and use the SAP HANA Cloud Tools, to share the instance with your new Cloud Foundry Org/Space respectively your Kyma Cluster/Namespace.
+Switch to the SAP BTP Subaccount hosting your SAP HANA Cloud instance and use the SAP HANA Cloud Tools, to share the instance with your new Cloud Foundry Org/Space.
 Click [here](https://help.sap.com/docs/hana-cloud/sap-hana-cloud-administration-guide/map-sap-hana-database-to-another-environment-context) for more details on how to setup the respective mapping.

 [<img src="./images/HC_MapInstance01.png" height="200"/>](./images/HC_MapInstance01.png?raw=true)
 [<img src="./images/HC_MapInstance02.png" height="200"/>](./images/HC_MapInstance02.png?raw=true)